All Episodes

 Because they knew they had survived and their country had survived and was going to thrive.

-And look what we've done and the burdens on us.
+And look what we've done.

 We have done this.